bpinto515/project_euler/README.md

-# my_projects

-Project_Euler
+# Project_Euler
-  -> Contains exercises from project Euler solved in Python3

-Omnistack
-  -> Tutorial to build a nodejs + React App
+Exercises solved in Python 3 by Bruno Pinto for learning and/or exercising.

+user: brunop515